-The Outback drifted somewhat from its off-roading roots in recent years, but the 2015 model had enhanced 4WD capability.
-Uppgrades were introduced in March 2016 and March 2021.
+The Outback drifted somewhat from its off-roading roots in the early 2000s, but the 2015 model had enhanced 4WD capability.
+Uppgrades were introduced in 2016 and 2021.

 Subaru launched its fifth generation Outback with a suite of new technology, premium soft-touch interior trim and a feature-packed infotainment system with speech recognition.

 The Outback shared the Liberty’s five-star rating for occupant safety from the independent Australasian New Car Assessment Program (ANCAP), with a total score of 35.99 out of a maximum possible 37.

 From 2015 every new Outback 2.5 and 3.6-litre variant was equipped with an EyeSight driver-assist system that can help avoid accidents or reduce impact.